How can I effectively share my lectures?

 An effective lecture stimulates student thinking and a desire to discuss course content.
 The lecture may be supported by additional materials in order to respect diverse talents and ways of learning.
 Most instructors will already have a collection of lecture materials, including PowerPoint slides, handouts, pre-class readings, etc., but a recording of the actual lecture will be missing.
 The links on this page contain information about recording effective lectures and distributing them.

-- Upload lecture notes to Oncourse Resources (text, PDF, or PowerPoint files)
+- Upload lecture notes to Oncourse Resources or to Canvas Files (text, PDF, or PowerPoint files)

 - Record narration for PowerPoint presentations